 No. See the question above "What about scholarly activity?"

 How will the pilot impact the 4th year transplant hepatology fellowship?

-The pilot program is in the "testing phase," and is not currently replacing the 4th year.
-The pilot was not designed to replace the 4th year track and may continue to co-exist in programs that have the capacity to train 2 or more transplant hepatology fellows per year.
+The pilot will not replace the 4th year track and may continue to co-exist in programs that have the capacity to train 2 or more transplant hepatology fellows per year.

 Why is the GI CCC chair required to sign the pilot application?

 One of the most important criteria for applying to the pilot program is that the program must attest to the applicant's developing competence and the trajectory of the applicant toward competence in GI by the end of their third year.
 The CCC is in the best position to attest to the applicant's competence and we therefore want to emphasize the importance of the role of the GI CCC chair in this process.